ProtopiaTech/workshop-apim-en/apimanagement-3.md

 - As above set a CORS policy to allow access from the Developer portal

-- Look at Calculator API in Developer portal
+- Look at Calculator API in the Developer portal
   - Try the Add Two Integers operation
 - Look at Response / Trace